evkx/evkx.github.io/content/models/bmw/ix2/iX2_xDrive30/_index.md

 [Regenerative braking](../../../../technology/regen/) is available in several modes.
 The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
 In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
 You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
 You can choose between two stopping modes for one-pedal driving.
-Hold mode stops the car completely using friction brakes and  roll mode causes the vehicle to roll until it stops by itself.
+Hold mode stops the car completely using friction brakes, and roll mode causes the vehicle to roll until it stops by itself.

 ## Exterior